Skip to content

 Silent valleys

-In these valleys you can hear the crunching of the snow under your feet, the ringing of distant church bells and the wind in the larch trees.
-For centuries, old mountain farms have nestled between white meadows and forests.
-Trails lead you to alpine pastures, frozen mountain lakes and places where sky and peaks meet.
+In these valleys you can hear the babbling of streams, the ringing of distant church bells and the wind in the larch trees.
+For centuries, old mountain farms have nestled between meadows and forests.
+Trails lead you to alpine pastures, clear mountain lakes and places where sky and summit meet.
+In summer you hike past alpine meadows in bloom, in winter you follow snow-covered paths into the silence.
 These valleys invite you to relax and unwind far from the stresses of everyday life.

 Antholzertal Valley is one of the most unspoilt valleys in South Tyrol.
 Nestled in the peaks of the Rieserferner-Ahrn Nature Park, you will encounter rustic Alpine pastures, dense forests and mighty glacier mountains.
-In winter, when the applause for the biathlon dies away, peace returns.
+In summer, quiet paths lead you to high moors, mountain lakes and rugged three-thousand metre peaks.
+And when the applause for the biathlon dies away, peace returns.
 Then head out on snowshoes through the crunching snow, glide through the winter landscape on sunny cross-country trails or stroll beside Lake Antholz.
 In the scattered hamlets of Antholz Obertal/Anterselva di Sopra and Mittertal/di Mezzo, you will find cosy winter accommodations and a sense of down-to-earthness and tranquillity.

-The northernmost side valley in South Tyrol, the Ahrntal impresses with its mountain scenery. the snow emphasizes the outlines of the rugged rocks hey appear even more impressive.
-It’s no surprise that Ahornach/Acereto was only accessible on foot for a long time.
-And in Rein in Taufers/Riva di Tures you can experience what it feels like to be surrounded by three thousand metre peaks - walking through snowy forests and past frozen waterfalls.
-The villages of St. Jakob/San Giacomo and Prettau/Predoi tell the story of the former mining industry.
+The northernmost side valley in South Tyrol, the Ahrntal, impresses with its mountain scenery.
+Given these rugged cliffs, it is not surprising that Ahornach/Acereto was only accessible on foot for a long time.
+And in Rein in Taufers/Riva di Tures you can experience what it feels like to be surrounded by three thousand metre peaks - hiking through forests and past waterfalls.
+The villages of Sacun/San Giacomo and Prettau/Predoi tell the story of the former mining industry - today you can follow in its silent footsteps in the climate gallery.
 In Kasern/Casere, at the end of the valley, the craft of lace-making lives on.
 And in Mühlwald/Selva dei Molini , the sound of the water is reminiscent of the work in the mills and sawmills.
 Six places, six paths in South Tyrol's quiet tradition.

 As soon as you arrive in the holiday region of Gsiesertal Valley-Welsberg/Monguelfo-Taisten/Tesido, you will notice how unspoilt this valley has remained.
-In winter, the valley reveals its quiet side.
-Well-prepared trails run for about 50 kilometers through snow-covered forests and past farms that have been managed for generations.
-Each of the three places is indeed deeply rooted in culture and living tradition.
+Each of the three places is deeply rooted in culture and living tradition.
+Between old farmsteads, farmed alpine pastures and views of the Dolomites, you can experience what authenticity means.
 Sustainability is a way of life here - with regional products, gentle mobility and an appreciation of what is available.

 No noise, no hustle and bustle - just the sound of the stream.
 After Glurns/Glorenza you turn into Matschertal Valley.
 Noble families used to live here, but today it attracts nature and hiking enthusiasts.
 A little further north, in the Langtauferer Tal Valley, close to the Reschensee Lake/Lago di Resia, you will reach the hamlet of Melag/Melago at the end of the valley, the starting point for hikes into the Ötztal Alps/Val Venosta.
 Here you live high up, with views of glaciated three-thousand metre peaks - in the middle of an untouched world.
 And in nearby Rojental Valley, at over 1,900 metres, lies the hamlet of Rojen/Roia, one of the highest year-round inhabited settlements in South Tyrol.
 Time seems to stand still here among the old farms.
 Your paths lead you past chapels with views of the Ortler massif or Lake Reschen.
 Two valleys, two places and silence for you.

 Lüsen and Villnöss are part of the Odles Slow Dolomites region - two valleys where mindful travelling is possible.
 Deeply rooted in culture and tradition, it is important to the people here to treat what they have with care.
 You experience everyday farm life and a lot of appreciation.
-In winter, away from the hustle and bustle, you’ll find snowshoe trails, natural toboggan runs, well-groomed cross-country ski tracks, and peaceful winter hiking paths.
-Villnöss is South Tyrol's first Slow Food Destination, Lüsen is following the same path.
+In summer, paths lead you through well-tended cultivated landscapes, while in winter, quiet cross-country ski trails and snowshoe paths await you instead of hustle and bustle.
+Villnöss/Funes is South Tyrol's first Slow Food Destination, Lüsen is following the same path.
 Two valleys where tranquillity is palpable.

 They still exist, these retreats for nature lovers.
 The unspoilt Martell Valley stretches from Goldrain/Coldrano to the glaciers of the Ortler/Ortles and Cevedale groups.
 Nestled in the Stilfserjoch National Park, characterised by living tradition and a cultivated landscape, the valley has retained its original character.
-In winter, you walk past shingle-roofed farms, the ice-covered lakes, or glide along the trails through the winter landscape.
+Famous for its strawberries, it also boasts shingle-roofed farms, the tranquil Zufrittsee/Gioveretto lake and wide mountain paths.
+In winter, cross-country ski trails lead to the biathlon centre; in summer, the strawberry trail leads to the alpine pasture.
 If you are looking for peace and quiet, you will find it here – in a landscape whose appearance alone is enough to make you feel at home.

 The road to the Sarntal Valley winds its way through wooded slopes and tight bends – even as you approach, it becomes clear that this is a quieter place.
 As you journey into the high valley, you will be accompanied by dense forests, scattered farms and small villages.
+Hiking trails take you to quiet places such as the Durnholzer See/ lago di Valdurna or the Stoanernen Mandln/Omini di Pietra.
 In winter, well-groomed cross-country ski runs and sunny snowshoe trails await you.
 The craftsmanship also remains original: quill embroidery, mountain pine products and genuine traditional Sarner costumes are created in the workshops.
 A valley that leaves a lasting impression.

 Framed by an ancient monastery wall, quiet and yet so meaningful, lies Karthaus/Certosa in Schnalstal Valley at 1,300 metres.
 Influenced by the former Carthusian monastery, the village still follows the path of silence that the monks once took.
 Away from the noise of the cities, you will find an authentic natural and cultural landscape that doesn't need any explanation.
-In winter, the snow envelops the village nestled in the Texelgruppe Nature Park in a special tranquillity.
-Karthaus is not a temporary retreat - silence lives here all year round.
+In summer, paths lead directly into the Texelgruppe Nature Park, while in winter, snow envelops the village in a special tranquillity.
+Karthaus/Certosa is not a temporary retreat - silence lives here all year round.

 Ultental Valley is one of the most unspoilt valleys in South Tyrol.
 Steep meadows, dense forests and centuries-old farms accompany you on your way between St. Pankraz/San Pancrazio and St. Gertraud/Santa Gertude.
 Wooden shingles, larch fences and farmed alpine pastures show how closely nature and everyday life remain connected here.
 Surrounded by the Ortler group and the Nonsberg/Val di Non Alps, you can hike through rustic valleys, set off on touring skis in winter or follow the snowshoe trail.